 "The itchy vagina can be challenging to figure out but is a common phenomenon.
-Once your health care provider has ruled out a yeast or bacterial infection, it's time to look other environmental causes including fragranced body and laundry soaps, sanitary wipes/pads, warming gels and scented lubricants, spermicides, feminine hygiene products, nylon underwear, diaphragms, condoms, saliva, semen, and stress, which are often the offending sources of the vaginal itch."
+Once your health care provider has ruled out a yeast or bacterial infection, it's time to look other environmental causes including fragranced body and laundry soaps, sanitary wipes/pads, warming gels, and scented lubricants, spermicides, feminine hygiene products, nylon underwear, diaphragms, condoms, saliva, semen, and stress, which are often the offending sources of the vaginal itch."

-What are reasons my vagina smells funny?
+What are the reasons my vagina smells funny?

 "The normal vagina tends to smell like a vagina, which all of us women know what that means.
 When there is an unusual odor, something is just not right down there.
-A classically smelling fishy vagina tends to be a bacterial infection, such as Gardnerella.
+A classic smelling fishy vagina tends to be a bacterial infection, such as Gardnerella.
 Other causes for a strange or offensive odor include a sexually transmitted disease such as chlamydia, trichomoniasis, syphilis, and gonorrhea.
-Also certain foods, medications, and alcohol can cause the vagina to have an unusual odor."
+Also, certain foods, medications, and alcohol can cause the vagina to have an unusual odor."

 Is it normal to smell a strange odor from my vagina even if I just got out of the shower?

 "A healthy and clean vagina has a certain natural scent and taste that should not be unpleasant.
-If you or your partner notices an offensive, fishy, yeasty, or foul odor, seeing your gynecologist would be recommended to rule out an infection.
+If you or your partner notice an offensive, fishy, yeasty, or foul odor, seeing your gynecologist would be recommended to rule out an infection.
 Your diet, including garlic, onions, Brussels sprouts, and red meat, can also create a different odor in the vagina.
 Smoking, alcohol, and caffeine also affect the vagina's smell and taste."

 What exactly is the importance of pubic hair?

 "Your vagina is as young as you think it is.
-With that said, a young vagina is a healthy and confident vagina.
+With that said, a young vagina is a healthy vagina.
 Keeping the vagina clean and enjoying sexual pleasures keeps the vagina young regardless of age."